 There are a number of ways one can be charged with a criminal crime.
 One possible way is for the police to arrest the individual and bring them before the court.
 Another way is for someone to file an application for a criminal complaint.
 This can be filed by any individual; it does not need to be filed by the police.

 Typically, an individual will receive notice in the mail that someone is alleging that they engaged in certain criminal activity.
 This notice will inform the individual of the alleged crimes and provide them with a date and time to come to court.
 It is important that the individual arrive on time for this hearing as obtaining a default can allow the criminal complaint to be allowed and move to the next level.

-At the Clerk-Magistrate hearing, the Clerk-Magistrate will listen to the evidence.
-Unlike at trial, the rules of evidence are much more relaxed and so information that might not be able to come in at trial can come in at this hearing.
-Typically, the Complainant, the one who filed the application, will go first and then the defendant may present his or her defense.
+At the Clerk Magistrate Hearing, the Clerk Magistrate will listen to the evidence.
+Unlike at trial, the rules of evidence are much more relaxed, so information that might not be able to come in at trial can come in at this hearing.
+Typically, the complainant, the one who filed the application, will go first and then the defendant may present his or her defense.

-If you have been notified that you are to appear at a Clerk-Magistrate Hearing, don’t go it alone, make sure you know your rights and get the representation that you deserve by contacting The Law Office of Barry J. Bisson today.
+If you have been notified that you are to appear at a Clerk Magistrate Hearing, don’t go it alone, make sure you know your rights and get the representation that you deserve; contact BISSON LAW today!